Homogenization framework for rigid and non-rigid foldable origami metamaterials: Introduction

 Existing methods to homogenize the mechanical properties of origami metamaterials mainly capture rigid-foldable modes and rely on specific assumptions for folding.
 One is that creases and panels have contrasting properties, enabling the metamaterial to fold as a mechanism.
 Another is to treat the metamaterial as a non-reconfigurable structure that deforms in the panels rather than folding, similarly to a foldcore sandwich plate designed for load bearing and energy absorption~\citep{zheng2022vam,sturm2015multiscale,zhang2021study}.
 Most works adopt either of these assumptions as they are easily implemented with the modeling methods reviewed above.
 However, origami systems may encompass a wide range of panel and crease characteristics.
 An example is soft origami actuators made of elastomer~\citep{martinez2012elastomeric,Jin2022}.
 The soft and stretchable base material allows panels to bulge and wrinkle.
 Describing such mechanical responses is challenging for the rigid panel model and the bar-and-hinge model.
 At the same time, elastomeric creases may not show contrasting mechanical properties compared to the surrounding panels.
 Although this does not prevent the origami structure from folding into a wide range of motion, the assumption of rigid folding no longer applies.
 This is one among several other examples that call for the development of a property prediction method which is compatible with a broad variety of attributes in panels and creases so as to capture the mechanics of non-rigid foldable origami metamaterials.
+To address this gap, we investigate the previously uncharacterized deformation modes of origami metamaterials under varying crease stiffness.

 This paper presents a homogenization framework for both non-rigid foldable and rigid foldable origami metamaterials that bridges the dichotomy between a mechanism and a structure.
 The framework predicts with accuracy when there is both folding kinematics and strain in the constituent material.
 As a demonstrative case, we examine a single-layered planar origami tessellation under stretching, shear, bending and twisting, which is of interest to a wide range of structural applications.
 Our method aims to homogenize origami metamaterials under the assumption that they can be treated as Kirchhoff-Love plates.
 We explore their linear elastic behaviors by computing the effective stiffness coefficients.
 To illustrate the versatility of the proposed framework, we apply two independent homogenization methods, namely asymptotic homogenization and energy-based homogenization.
 By comparing the results with those obtained with a detailed FE model of the corresponding origami tessellation, we determine the accuracy of effective properties for a wide range of the initial fold states.
 Next, we compare the accuracy of our method with the state-of-the-art, namely the bar-and-hinge model~\citep{vasudevan2024homogenization} and the rigid-panel model~\citep{wei2013geometric}.
 The homogenization methods can be straightforwardly extended to 3D for cellular origami metamaterials, such as the stacked Miura-origami and the Tachi-Miura polyhedron, but we present the case of a planar origami for brevity.
 Although the framework is general to a variety of origami patterns, we examine the Miura pattern as a representative pattern to demonstrate the procedure.